glasnt/talks/2019_05_PyConUS.podium/slides.md

 ![Image](images/footer.svg)

 ???

+If time:

+I have also extended the functionality of ih over the years

+it supports:
+floss
+wool
+alpaca
+lego
+perler

+It renders previews in all these things.

+I've also got some twitter bots.

+...

 So that's all I had.
 For those of you with a ticket, I hope to see you at the auction tomorrow night.